Laravel 11 using Sanctum REST API Authentication Tutorial

 3. Go to the Headers tab.

-4. Add a new header with the key Authorization and the value Bearer <token>, where <token> is the token obtained during the login process.
+4. Add a new header with the key Authorization and the value, where <token> the token is obtained during the login process.

 5. Click on the Send button to get the user information.